 Interestingly enough, one deity that Bacchus shares quite a lot of similarities with, at least as far as the origins of both are concerned is the Egyptian god of the deceased, Osiris.
 Even apart from their connection to death and the afterlife, the stories of their birth are eerily similar.

 Bacchus was also said to be closely linked to Pluto or Hades, with philosophers and scholars like Heraclitus and Karl Kerenyi even providing evidence that they were the same deity.
 Given that Pluto was the lord of the underworld and Bacchus was the epitome of life and festivity, the idea that the two may be one presents a fascinating dichotomy.
-This idea of the dual god is however only theoretical at this point of time and has not been proved to be true.
+This idea of the dual god is however only theoretical at this point in time and has not been proved to be true.

-Just like with Bacchus or Dionysus, Osiris was also supposed to be twice born.
+Just like with Bacchus or Dionysus, Osiris was also supposed to be twice-born.
 Hera, angry that Zeus had had a son with Proserpina, supposedly told the Titans to kill said son.
 Ripped apart and dismembered, it was the quick actions of Zeus that meant Bacchus was born again.
 With Osiris, he too was killed and dismembered before being brought back to life by the actions of the goddess Isis, his sister-wife.
 Isis found and collected each of Osiris’ parts, to join them together into human form so he would rise again.

 Even in the 5th century BCE, Osiris and Dionysus had been syncretized into one deity called Osiris-Dionysus.
-Many of the Ptolemic pharaohs actually claimed to be descended from both, given their dual Greek and Egyptian lineage.
-Since the two civilizations and cultures had such close ties, the amalgamation of their mythology is no surprise.
+Many of the Ptolemaic pharaohs actually claimed to be descended from both, given their dual Greek and Egyptian lineage.
+Since the two ancient civilizations and cultures had such close ties, the amalgamation of their mythology is no surprise.

 Similar to Bacchus with his thyrsus, Osiris was also known by a phallic symbol since it was supposed to be the one part of him that Isis could not find.
 Thus, she ordered the priests to set up such a symbol in the temples devoted to Osiris to honor him.